-Non-operating revenues decreased by \$1,034,159 (74%) during fiscal year 2021 primarily due to a decrease in interest income and grant revenue (primarily due to the completion of the sales tax projects).
-Non-operating revenues decreased by \$56,287 (4%) during fiscal year 2020 primarily due to a decrease in interest income and grant revenue
+Non-operating revenues, which include capital grants, decreased by \$141,078 (39%) during fiscal year 2022 primarily due to a decrease in grant revenue (primarily due to the completion of the sales tax projects and the SCDOT Relocation).
+Non-operating revenues decreased by \$1,034,159 (74%) during fiscal year 2021 primarily due to a decrease in interest income and grant revenue (primarily due to the completion of reimbursable capital projects).